Savan305/Dataset-Quality-Checker/README.md

 ## ⚙️ How It Works

-### Step 1 — Upload Dataset
+### 1. Upload Dataset

-Users upload CSV datasets through the React frontend.
+Users upload a CSV dataset through the web interface.

-### Step 2 — Backend Processing
+### 2. Dataset Processing

-FastAPI receives and validates the dataset.
+The FastAPI backend validates and processes the uploaded file.

-### Step 3 — Quality Assessment
+### 3. Quality Assessment

 The system performs: